Sound for Video

 It can be tempting to wire everyone up to avoid having to strategically place shots so that the boom is hidden.
 However, there are lots of issues that come with lavalier mics.
 If the scene is diegetic then there will likely be clothing rustles and unwanted atmospheric sound.
 Microphones are just tools, they don’t make miracles happen.
 If on-set audio problems are not dealt with immediately, they will only be back to haunt you again in postproduction.

 If you are using lavalier microphones, then tell your actors to avoid silk clothing as this is more likely to mess with the audio.
 And also tell actors to avoid tight clothing so that there is a suitable place for the microphone to be clipped on.

 Sound mixers are often perceived as pests or even a hindrance to the film’s progress.
 This is because there are some things that cannot simply be removed, such as echo.
 This is where rule number two is vital.
 If a whole scene is shot in a big hall with no cushioning to protect from echo, there is a very small chance it will be suitable sound for video.
 Echo can be reduced, or added in if it is needed.
 But real echo on the audio tracks is really tricky to fix without warping actors voices.
 For this reason, fix is in pre production or on set and don’t assume it can be completely erased in post.

 So there we are, our top tips for sound for video.
-At Nostairway, we love audio and would love to help you with your next project in any way we can.
+Nostairway is a video production company in London, and we love audio and would love to help you with your next project in any way we can and do the sound for video.
 If you need help with video, audio or photography in London then get in contact with us HERE.